PRINCE6127/WSA-Additional-module/README.md

 <br>which is integrating GApps and Magisk into Windows Subsystem for Android (WSA).

 ## What is included?
-### AtvRemoteService
-Which is pulled-out from [OpenGapps](https://opengapps.org/)' Android TV Gapps tvstock package
-<br>for supporting Bluetooth controllers pairing to Android games.

 ### Keymapping changes for Nintendo layout Controllers
 Default layout for Controllers are Xbox based.
 <br>So It's messed up my Nintendo layout Controllers.